 Over the past few years Willowstick has taken significant steps forward in terms of refining its instruments used to collect and map a wide variety of groundwater reading and the software algorithms and filtering capability necessary to see groundwater activity with much greater acuity than ever before.
 The order of magnitude increases in computing power have made it possible for us to recognize and amplify very faint signals at greater depths than previously possible.
 Furthermore, the breadth of our technology applicability has expanded from tracking water leaks in dams to oil and gas applications, from there to addressing mining and refining water problems, and finally to a variety of environmental applications that presuppose the ability to track contaminant transport through water bearing zones.

-Today, Willowstick has completed over 250 groundwater characterization projects all over the world.
+Today, Willowstick has completed over 250 groundwater characterization projects as all over the world.
 Willowstick is happy to count as its clients the most sophisticated clients and consulting engineers around the world.